Kiryonn/Kiryonn/README.md

 ## Tracteur en selle
 <img src="images/Tracteur%20en%20selle.jpg" width="60%" align="right"/>
 &emsp;A Serious game commissioned by the MSA (Mutuelle Santé Agricole) to present on a convention stand.
-It uses custom made equipments (modified exercise bike).
+It uses custom made equipments (modified exercise bike).<br>
 &emsp;Players can move arround by pedaling to charge the batery of the tractor and use the motorbike potentiometer implemented on the exercise bike to accelerate.
-They are given tasks that they must complete within the time limit in order to win the game.
+They are given tasks that they must complete within the time limit in order to win the game.<br>
 &emsp;The time limit was implemented in order to prevent people from staying too long on the stand.